Search

 • In dimensionality reduction, unsupervised learning algorithms are used to reduce the number of dimensions in a dataset while preserving most of the information in the data (e.g., for image data compression).

-• And in image clustering, unsupervised learning algorithms are used to automatically group similar items together into clusters.
+• In image clustering, unsupervised learning algorithms are used to automatically group similar items into clusters.

 Examples of unsupervised methods include algorithms such as K-means clustering, Principal Component Analysis, Hierarchical clustering, or Semantic clustering.